google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 The reference shader and its variants together are referred to as a *shader family*.

 The `glsl-generate` tool generates shader families.
-The inputs are a reference shader and a folder of *donor shaders* (not pictured above).
+The inputs are a folder of reference shaders and a folder of *donor shaders* (not pictured above).
 In theory, these input shaders can be any GLSL fragment shaders.
 In practice, we designed our tools to support shaders from glslsandbox.com, and so we currently only support shaders with uniforms as inputs (and the values for these will be fixed).
 Each shader file `shader.frag` must have a corresponding `shader.json` metadata file alongside it, which contains the values for the uniforms.

+> In fact, we refer to the `shader.json` as the **shader job**;
+> in general, there can be `shader.frag`, `shader.vert`, and/or `shader.compute` alongside
+> this file, so we treat `shader.json` as the input file that represents all shaders
+> and metadata necessary for rendering an image.
+> Thus, the inputs are really a set of shader jobs,
+> but in this walkthrough, each shader job will just have an associated fragment shader.

 We can create some shader families as follows: